Kimono vs Yukata: What’s the Difference? A Simple Guide for Beginners

 Introduction

-If you are new to Japanese clothing, you may wonder:
+If you’re new to Japanese clothing, you might wonder:

 What is the difference between kimono and yukata?

-This guide explains the difference in a simple and clear way.
+This guide explains it in a simple and clear way.

 1. What is a Kimono?